Enabling

 A default K12LTSP installation uses two ethernet cards; eth0 and eth1.

-private network for terminals (thin-clients).
-Your server and eth1 act as a
+network for terminals (thin-clients).
+Your server and eth1 act as a gateway for

-gateway for the terminals to the Internet and the rest of your network. eth1 is
+the terminals to the Internet and the rest of your network. eth1 is configured

-configured to get its IP address via DHCP.
-A private DHCP server runs on eth0
+to get its IP address via DHCP.
+A private DHCP server runs on eth0 to give IP

-to give IP numbers to terminals.
-This configuration is flexible in that you can
+numbers to terminals.
+This configuration is flexible in that you can easily

 configuration.
 Servers are "plug and play" with little or no